Rémalard en Perche

 Rémalard en Perche (/fr/, literally Rémalard in Perche) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Bellou-sur-Huisne, Dorceau and Rémalard (the seat).

 Geography

+The commune is made up of the following collection of villages and hamlets, Freulemont, La Fontenelle, Malitourne, La Rifetière, Les Villes, Rémalard en Perche, Bellou-sur-Huisne, Dorceau, La Gibonnière, La Courrougère, Les Marres, La Chênaie, Les Vallées, La Sermondière and Launay Mahé.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+The river Huisne flows through the commune.